PinsonJulien/EAFC-Web-Development-Exam-Project-Backend-Archive/README.md

 ## Ideas
 - Calendar to deal with courses and formations being available multiple times (instead of updating each entry)
-- Tokens must have 24h limit of validity

 ## Possible improvements
 - Dynamic api routing